Pros and Cons of FUE Transplants

 • FUT Has a Stronger Graft Quality: There is a greater rate of follicular transection (graft damage) for FUE procedures.
 Sometimes the grafts are lower density and are more fragile.

-• Subsequent FUE Procedures Cause Additional Scarring and minimize donor density: Regardless of how many FUT procedures you perform, you will only ever have one scar whereas FUE procedures increase scarring each time.
+• Subsequent FUE Procedures Cause Additional Scarring and Minimize Donor Density: Regardless of how many FUT procedures you perform, you will only ever have one scar whereas FUE procedures increase scarring each time.

 • Shaving is Necessary for Large Transplant Sessions: It may take some time for the donor hair to grow in and camouflage this effect.